Formerly known as Wikibon

 Furthermore, the research indicates that digital labor is not about replacing human workers, but about augmenting them with new “superpowers“, helping people become more productive, make better decisions, and improve organizational collaboration in ways that were not possible before.
 In this model, humans and digital coworkers complement each other, creating a workforce that is greater than the sum of its parts.

 Outside-in, this divergence shows up organizationally in the rise of the Chief AI Officer (CAIO), a role that, when done right, coordinates AI adoption and guardrails across business, technology, and risk, presenting a single plan to the CEO and the board.
 They are essentially becoming Digital HR leaders.
-Concurrently, 64% of organizations say their CHROplays a strategic or significant role in fusing workforce strategies with Agentic AI.
-They oversee the aspect of the strategy centered on workforce productivity, emphasizing the people-systems side of transformation.
-Per Christophe Bertrand:
+Concurrently, 64% of organizations say their CHRO plays a strategic or significant role in fusing workforce strategies with Agentic AI.
+They oversee the strategy’s workforce productivity aspect, emphasizing the people-systems side of transformation.
+Per Scott Hebner:

 “ [Agentic AI Strategy] is very different from the business strategy around your workforce.
 That’s where the real impact will be, bringing technology, business, and HR together.”